AhmedElgaidi/AhmedElgaidi/README.md

 ### About Me:
-A skilled Javascript developer with a passion for<br/> backend development, and web pentesting.
+A passionate and results-driven Software Engineer with a proven one-year track record in backend development using NodeJS.
+Committed to delivering robust, scalable, maintainable, and secure solutions, I excel in building clean, testable APIs that adhere to best practices and industry standards.

 ### My Tech stack:
 ##### Frontend: